Pro-government supporters gather after weeks of protests against the prime minister.

 At a special joint parliamentary sitting of MPs and senators to discuss the crisis on Sunday, a number of politicians called for Samak to step down.

-But Samak has said he will not let protesters force his hand.
+But Samak said he would not let protesters force his hand.

 “I am sure that I love this country as much as anybody,” he said.
 “But I love democracy much more, more than anyone who told me to resign.”